audevuilli/BirdNET-Pi-Enclosure/README.md

 - A fun designed enclosure that has been inspired by "AngryBirds".
 - Host your RPi and microphone.
 Nice enclosure to have in your garden or on your balcony.
-- Contribute to the BirdNET-Pi's community and thank Patrick for his work and everyone else for all the helpful pieces of advice.
+- Contribute to the [BirdNET-Pi](https://github.com/mcguirepr89/BirdNET-Pi)'s community and thank [@Patrick](https://github.com/mcguirepr89) for his work and everyone else for all the helpful pieces of advice.

 ## List of Materials - BOM
 - RPi with BirdNET-Pi installed.